AdityaGarg8/T2-Mojave-Ubuntu-Kernel/README.md

 # mbp-ubuntu-kernel

 Ubuntu/Mint/Debian kernel with Apple T2 patches built-in.
 This repo will try to keep up with kernel new releases.
+If you want to request for a specific kernel version, you may raise it as an issue or use the discussions tab.

 This project is closely inspired by mikeeq/mbp-fedora-kernel and marcosfad/mbp-ubuntu-kernel.
 Thank you @mikeeq and @marcosfad for the scripts and setup.